Lahore Qalandars: Team identity

 The Lahore franchise was launched on 12 December 2015 by owner Fawad Rana.
 The "Q" in the Qalandars was linked to both represent both Qatar and QALCO and Rana added that the name was chosen to highlight the Sufi culture of Lahore – "Qalandar" is a common term used in Pakistan to describe Sufi mystics or saints whose shrines attract millions of devotees and tourists.
 The team's logo features a Sufi performing the famous Sufi whirling with three stumps to his right and a cricket ball as the base, and is meant to represent the Sufi culture of the region The Qalandars' kit colors in the first season were red and black.
 Ahead of the second season, Qalandars launched new kits, with the red being changed to green.

 Ambassadors

-Famous Film star Shaan was the team's brand ambassador from 2016 to the 2018 season.
+Film star Shaan was the team's brand ambassador from 2016 to the 2018 season.

 Since 2019, Shaheen Afridi has been the brand ambassador.